Each final of the SAS: Who Dares Wins series usually comes to a close with what is known as ‘The Sickener’.

 “You will go through a stage where you question whether you are going to survive.”

-The recruits must run across the jagged slopes of a disused quarry, with harsh physical instructions shouted at them every few minutes.
+In previous series the recruits had to run across the jagged slopes of a disused quarry, with harsh physical instructions shouted at them every few minutes.

-This includes chucking boulders over their shoulders, crawling backwards up steep slopes, carrying sandbags over long distances and completing press-ups and burpees.
+This included chucking boulders over their shoulders, crawling backwards up steep slopes, carrying sandbags over long distances and completing press-ups and burpees.